imprint

 Copyright notice

-All contents of this website (images, photos, texts, videos) are subject to copyright.
-If necessary, we will legally prosecute the unauthorized use of parts of the content on our site.
+All content on this website (images, photos, texts, videos) is subject to copyright.
+If necessary, we will legally prosecute the unauthorized use of parts of the contents of our site.

 If you find content on this website that infringes copyright, please contact us, as it is not our intention to intentionally or unintentionally infringe such rights.